evaxliu/FindYourNeeds/docs/reflection.md

 #### Querying web services (Google Service API)

-We used Google Service API, to access google maps and locations on the maps
+We used Google Service API, to access google maps and locations on the maps along with adding markers.

 #### Secure data persistence (remember which pin they last tapped on)

 If you reload the app or close the app, it will show the last location the user zoomed into or moved to.

 ## Describe what changed from your original concept to your final implementation.
 Why did you make those changes from your original design vision?